Dokken: Broken Bones (2011–2015)

-Reunion shows with classic lineup and next album (2016–present)
+Reunion shows with classic lineup and Heaven Comes Down (2016–present)

 Don Dokken announced that he would be reuniting with George Lynch, Mick Brown and Jeff Pilson to perform several shows in Japan at the end of October 2016 and one US show at the end of September.
 In an interview with L.A.
 Weekly on March 6, 2017, Don Dokken said he is not planning any further appearances with Pilson and Lynch, stating that the Japan shows were "a one-time thing."
 Despite this, the classic Dokken lineup recorded their first song together in over 20 years "It's Just Another Day"; it can be found on the live album Return to the East Live (2016), which was released on April 20, 2018.

 When speaking to AllThatShreds.com in July 2017, Jon Levin said that the band is planning to enter the studio in the fall after touring to begin work on the next studio album for a 2018 release, which he described is the "classic Dokken sound".
 Guitarist Ira Black filled in for Jon Levin on the latter half of the band's 2017 tour.
-In July 2019, it was announced that longtime drummer Mick Brown had officially retired from Dokken after 40 years in the band, as constant touring began to have negative effect on him and claiming he felt too old.
+In July 2019, longtime drummer Mick Brown announced his retirement from Dokken after 40 years with the band, citing the toll of constant touring and feeling that he had grown too old for the demands of the road.
 His spot was later taken by BJ Zampa, also of House of Lords fame alongside bassist Chris McCarvill.

 Dokken released an album called The Lost Songs: 1978-1981 on August 28, 2020 via Silver Lining Music.

-On December 8, 2021, Don Dokken announced that Dokken's twelfth studio album had officially been recorded.
+An album collection package titled The Elektra Albums 1983-1987 was released on January 27, 2023, featuring the first four studio albums from the band's career and also at their creative peak.
+The twelfth studio album Heaven Comes Down was released on October 27, 2023.
+A music video of the first single titled "Fugitive" was released on August 8, 2023.

-Dokken released The Elektra Albums 1983-1987 album collection on January 27, 2023.
-This features the first four studio outings from the band's career and also the band at its creative peak.
+In an interview with Cassius Morris in April 2025, Don Dokken hinted at retirement and thoughts of playing a final Dokken show within the next year.
+He also discussed a possibility of doing a final EP with guitarist George Lynch.